Science Learning Hub logo

 They built vertical wind tunnels to test their designs and systems before launching their rocket for a full launch test.
 Their rockets are designed to fly between 600 and 900 metres high.
 Altitude was not the major focus.
 Their focus was to build a rocket to respond to changes in roll and to correct itself during flight.
 All systems performed as expected.

-After successfully developing roll control, Malcolm and Avinash are now developing methods to control yaw and pitch as well.
+After successfully developing roll control, Malcolm and Avinash are now developing methods to control yaw and as well.
 This has required more advanced engineering, electronics and programming.

 Translational movement